project-slippi/slippi-launcher/CONTRIBUTING.md

    # Edit the header to set the language
    ```

-3. **Run Translation Workflow**: Extract, update, and convert as described above
+3. **Run Translation Workflow**: Extract, sync, and convert as described above

 ### Message File Best Practices